LeaVerou/style-observer/README.md

 ### Changing `transition` properties after observing

-If you change the `transition`/`transition-*` properties dynamically on elements you are observing after you start observing them, you need to call `observer.updateTransition(targets)` to regenerate the `transition` property the observer uses to detect changes.
+If you change the `transition`/`transition-*` properties dynamically on elements you are observing after you start observing them, you need to do **one** of these two things:
+1. In JS, call `observer.updateTransition(targets)` to regenerate the `transition` property the observer uses to detect changes.
-Or just tuck `, var(--style-observer-transition, all)` at the end of your `transition` property, and then you don’t need to worry about it.
+2. Add `, var(--style-observer-transition, --style-observer-noop)` at the end of your `transition` property.
+E.g. if instead of `transition: 1s background` you'd set `transition: 1s background, var(--style-observer-transition, --style-observer-noop)`.

 </main>
 <footer slot=footer>